muhammadali-analyst/Stock-Forecasting-using-LSTM/README.md

-LSTM Model – Sequence Prediction Project
+LSTM Model – Stock Prediction Project

 A data science project demonstrating prediction using an LSTM neural network, fully built and trained in Google Colab.